 Lord Shiva’s Incarnation

 While entering in a Shiva temple we usually catch sight of a sculpture of a bull.
 We know him as Nandi.
-He is the mount of Lord Shiva.
+He is Lord Shiva’s Vahana (vehicle).
 But many of us do not know that Nandi himself is the incarnation of Lord Shiva.

 Gatekeeper of Shivalaya